mattysmith22/G51FAI/Readme.md

 problem.render().view()
 ```

-The graph should then appear.
+The graph should then appear in a PDF viewer that is preinstalled on your computer.